freehaha/slate/source/index.html.md

 Method.
 Resources can be added to various entities to provide additional information about the entities.

-A Resource has the following attributes:
+A Resource has the following properties:

-Attribute | Type | Description
+Property | Type | Description
 --- | --- | ---
 \*description | string | Description of the resource
 \*data | any | The actual data of the resource